guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 ### Running simulations
 Simulations can be run as above using `run(exp)`, but practically we rarely do this directly.
-Instead, we first set up an environment on BlueHive and then run the simulations in a batch mode.
+Instead, we first set up an environment on CIRC's BlueHive and then run the simulations in a batch mode.
 This is achieved by submitting `PFs_run.sh` using `sbatch`.
 This script uses ~30 worker processes for long stretches of time to run `PFs_run.jl`, a script that sets up each worker process' environemnt and simulates each of the above experiments.
 The results of this process can be downloaded to local machies using the Julia function `synchronize_cache`.